Long family

 Amongst other things, he was secretary of the Home Guard Comrade Club, a Jubilee Committee member, play/pantomime director, a churchwarden and (after Mabel Long) a church organist for over 50 years.

-He also took control of the family farm at Fir Grove.
-Not least, he was the mastermind in the creation of Long’s Wood; a legacy for the people and the environment.
+Dennis had taken control of the family farm at Fir Grove.
+Not least, he was the mastermind in the 1990s creation of Long’s Wood; a legacy for both the people and the environment.